dev-onejun/CSE-5334/papers/review.md

 Sometimes, overfitting occurs due to noise in data, lack of data (insufficient variety features of training data).
 The decision boundary of the model is distorted by noise and insufficient variety features of data makes wrong criterion to classify data.
 Like the paper reviewed in the Decision Tree section, the model is overfitted if the tree is splitted too much (e.g. fully-grown tree).
 Therefore, a training error alone is not a good indicator to evaluate the model.

-$\quad$ Oscam's Razor is a principle that a simpler model is better than a complex model if both models have the same performance in a certain problem.
+$\quad$ Occam's Razor is a principle that a simpler model is better than a complex model if both models have the same performance in a certain problem.
 Based on the principle, a model is evaluated with the complexity of the model. **Minimum Description Length (MDL)** $L(M, D)$ is a quantitative measure to evaluate the complexity of the model, normally used in cost.

 $$
 L(M, D) = L(M) + L(D|M) \begin{cases} L(M) & \text{ is the length of the model} \\ L(D|M) & \text{ is the length of the data given the model} \end{cases}